Fairview (play): Act Two

 Act two has the Black actors mimic the same actions on the set from act one as a group of white characters commentate on race.
 Two of the white people, Jimbo and Mack, discuss which race they would be if they were not white and are challenged by a third white character, Suze.
 Bets, another white woman, questions the concept of race.
 Suze, who was raised by a Black woman, says that she would choose to be African-American because she holds a lot of empathy for them.
 As the white characters begin to argue, Beverly faints in the background action.
 The white characters continue their conversation as the audience sees the Black characters engage in action that continues where act one left off.
 As the act ends, the white characters disappear.

 Act Three

 The actions of the Black characters are continued in act three as Beverly’s mother enters the scene, played by the same white woman who played Suze in act two.
 Keisha is notably uncomfortable as her grandmother is played by a white woman.
 Tyrone then appears, played by the same white actor who played Jimbo.
 The white actor who played Mack appears as Erika.
 A second, jazzier version of the grandmother appears, played by the same white actress who played Bets.
 While all of the white actors enter the play as Black characters, Keisha becomes more and more uncomfortable as white people are trying to fit into Black misfortune.
-The play ends with Keisha breaking the fourth wall and speaking to the audience about how Black people need to tell their own stories and how white people need to participate as listeners.
+The play ends with Keisha breaking the fourth wall and speaking to the audience about how Black people need to tell their own stories and how white people need to participate as listeners, encouraging the white members of the audience to switch places with the Black actors onstage.